 - timeout (int [default: None]) The timeout (in milliseconds) to wait for an event.
-If unspecified (or specified None), will wait forever for an event. - flags (bitfield (int) [default: POLLIN]) The event flags to poll for (any combination of POLLINIPOLLOUT).
-The default is to check for incoming events (POLLIN). - Returns events The events that are ready and waiting.
-Will be 0 if no events were ready by the time timeout was reached.
+If unspecified (or specified None), will wait forever for an event. - flags (int [default: POLLIN]) POLLIN, POLLOUT, or POLLINIPOLLOUT.
+The event flags to poll for.

+Returns events - The events that are ready and waiting, 0 if the timeout was reached with no events.

-Return type bitfield (int)
+Return type int